Covariant Guiding Laws for Fields: Summary and Outlook

 \section{Summary and Outlook}

 In this article we have shown that\stz{, in the classical limit,} plane wave solutions of Kanatchikov's relativistic generalization of Schr\"odinger's equation \stz{satisfy the same equations as} plane wave solutions of the DeDonder--Weyl--Christodoulou Hamilton--Jacobi formulation of classical covariant field theory, and that they obey Christodoulou's integrability condition.
 As far as we know, previous investigations did not pay attention to this constraint.
-We also formulated a \der{local} guiding law for covariant fields that evolves the actual fields by a solution of Kanatchikov's equation, and we proved the equivariance of the associated \stz{evolving measure}.
+We also formulated a \der{local} guiding law for covariant fields that evolves the actual fields by a solution of Kanatchikov's equation, and we proved the equivariance of the associated \stz{evolving measure,} when that solution is a plane wave.

 In future work we hope to extend the class of admissible solutions beyond plane wave category, and to address the issue of the apparent lack of Bell-type nonlocality for our guiding law.

 Of particular interest is also to consider fields not defined on spacetime but {\em taking values in} spacetime.
 Covariant guiding laws for such fields could be used to develop a de Broglie--Bohm type dynamical theory for {\em non-point-like} objects, e.g. ring-like particles \cite{KTZ2016}, or strings evolving in spacetime \cite{WardQFT10}, \cite{Weingard95}.
 This aspect will be explored elsewhere.